openstack-archive/infra-manual/doc/source/creators.rst

 Creation of Branches
 ~~~~~~~~~~~~~~~~~~~~

+For projects not handled by the Openstack release team, to allow
-For unofficial projects, to allow creation of branches to the release
+creation of branches to the project release
 team, add a ``create`` rule to it the ``refs/heads/*`` section:

 .. code-block:: ini